-Distribution: Occurring chiefly east of the Cascades crest in Washington; widely distributed throughout much of North America.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east across North America to the Atlantic Coast.

-Habitat: In or along slow-moving streams in the lowlands.
+Habitat: In or along slow-moving streams and ditches at low to moderate elevations.

 Flowers: June-September